Skip to content

 4. What trade-offs are you willing to make?
 Every goal implies resource allocation.
 Clarity about trade-offs prevents the scattered effort that comes from pursuing too many goals simultaneously.

-Cal Newport's research on deep work — cognitively demanding work performed in a state of distraction-free concentration — demonstrates that the quality of work output follows a power law:
+Cal Newport's research on deep work — cognitively demanding work performed in a state of distraction-free concentration — confirms what your best sessions already demonstrate:

 High-Quality Work Produced = (Time Spent) x (Intensity of Focus)